aplapteva/20440_final_project/README.md

 7. For each tab, which corresponds to a single run (i.e. one individual's relative abundance data), click "Download relative genus abundance data as tsv".
 Close the tab and move onto the next tab.
 8. Move all downloaded files into the appropriate folder (e.g. all ASD files are moved into ASD folder).

-The above process was repeated for all disorders.
+The above process was repeated for all four conditions.

-Examining the downloaded .txt files, we can see that the file begins with some contextual information before providing the relative abundance data.
-The data is presented in three columns corresponding to NCBI Taxonomy ID, Relative Abundance, and Scientific Name.
-The purpose of the code in "20440_project_data_cleanup.ipynb" is to take the data in these columns, assign the diagnosis (e.g. AD, MS, etc.), and concatenate it into one large dataset that is suitable for use in performing UMAP dimension reduction.

 ### Folder Structure and Files.
 This repository currently contains a total of six items:
 - ***Code***: This folder contains Jupyter notebook files with code for performing clustering and classification
     - "20440_project_data_cleanup.ipynb" contains the code to generate a cleaned CSV file of microbial relative abundance data that is saved in the *Data* folder; the contents of this file are explained in the Data section.
-    - "UMAP_code_apl.ipynb" contains code for generating UMAP figures.
+    - "UMAP_code_apl.ipynb" contains code for generating the UMAP.
+    -
 - ***Data***: This folder comprises four subfolders (ASD, AD, PD, MS) corresponding to each of the disorders explored in this work.
 In each subfolder, there are .txt files containing relative microbial genera abundance data from individuals.
 The *Data* folder also contains a file called "20440_cleaned_data.csv", which is a tidied concatenation of all the relevant information in the .txt files.
 - ***Figures***: This folder contains SVG images of plots generated for the report.
 - **.gitignore, .gitattributes**: Files used to configure how `git` performs.
 The ignore file contains file identities that `git` should ignore when committing and pushing.
 The attributes file allows for the specification of file and path attributes for `git` to use when performing `git` actions.